Siteimprove/alfa/docs/review/api/alfa-rules.api.md

     //
     // (undocumented)
     isContrast: typeof Contrast.isContrast;
-    const // Warning: (ae-forgotten-export) The symbol "DeprecatedElements" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    isDeprecatedElements: typeof DeprecatedElements.isDeprecatedElements;
     const // Warning: (ae-forgotten-export) The symbol "DistinguishingStyles" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)